Festive French seats are live for travel between Dec 14 to early Jan* – book in advance to save! Ho, ho, gooo…

 ÖBB is the major railway company for Austria, subdivided into several subsidiaries, responsible for certain areas of transport, such as long distance and local transport, the operation of postal buses and the transport of goods.
 Railjet is ÖBB's high-speed train, which travels at speeds of up to 143 mph (230 km/h) and connects the main Austrian cities with Germany, Hungary, Switzerland, the Czech Republic and Italy.

-Italo classes from Reutte in Tirol to Rome
+What Frecciarossa and Italo classes are there from Reutte in Tirol to Rome?

-Compare the different travel classes offered by Italo when travelling from Reutte in Tirol to Rome.
+Compare the different travel classes offered by Frecciarossa and Italo when travelling from Reutte in Tirol to Rome.

 Discover more about the onboard services offered on trains from Reutte in Tirol to Rome.